-We intend to conduct a second enobosarm program to evaluate enobosarm combination therapy in a second line metastatic setting.
-In this program, we plan to conduct a Phase 2 clinical trial to evaluate the efficacy and safety of enobosarm plus CDK4/6 inhibitor (combination therapy) versus an alternative estrogen blocking agent (fulvestrant or an aromatase inhibitor) in subjects with AR+/ER+/HER2- metastatic breast cancer who have failed first line CDK4/6 inhibitor plus an estrogen blocking agent (non-steroidal aromatase inhibitor or fulvestrant).
-This clinical study in approximately 106 subjects is expected to commence in the third quarter of calendar year 2021.
+We intend to also conduct a Phase 2 clinical study to evaluate the efficacy and safety of enobosarm plus CDK4/6 inhibitor, abemaciclib, combination therapy versus an alternative estrogen blocking agent (fulvestrant or an aromatase inhibitor) in subjects with AR+ ER+ HER2- metastatic breast cancer who have failed first line CDK4/6 inhibitor, palbociclib, plus an estrogen blocking agent (non-steroidal aromatase inhibitor or fulvestrant) and have an AR nuclei staining \geq 40% in breast cancer tissue.
+We plan to enroll approximately 106 subjects in this Phase 2 clinical study which is expected to commence in the second half of calendar year 2021.